Oneledger/docs/docs/develop/network-details/validator-node-deployment.md

 - Create an account in the secure wallet

-  `docker-compose exec olfullnode sh -c "olclient account add --name "your preferred name for memorisation"`
+  `docker-compose exec olfullnode sh -c "olclient account add --name your_preferred_name_for_memorisation"`

+  (Note: It will prompt for password please enter)

 - Run this command to get your node secure wallet stake address